Read these frequently asked questions — and answers — about Chargemaster.

 With whom in your organization can I discuss chargemaster questions?

-At Sharp, we have arranged for 3 methods to submit a question:
+At Sharp, we have arranged for two methods to submit a question:

 Send a written inquiry to: